A Big Yellow Cruise Lake District Day Out on Windermere

 Our Big Yellow Day Out isn’t a tribute to the golden orb in the sky though; that’s far too fickle.
 Our adventure is based around a Yellow Cruise, one of the many services offered by Windermere Lake Cruises.
 Their Yellow Line cruise travels the length of Windermere between Bowness and Lakeside, allowing you to take in all that is British about The Lake District.
 The blindingly fertile scenery.
 The unique industrial history and sense of the past.
 Thousands of years of glacial geology.

-There are lots of different options for this great car-free day out, combining cruises, boats, trains and a range of Lake District attractions.
-On our yellow day out we choose to journey back into steam on boats and trains.
+There are lots of different options for a great car-free day out, combining cruises, boats, trains and a range of Lake District attractions.
+On our yellow day out, one of several options for Windermere boat trips, we choose to journey back into steam on boats and trains.
 We walk a maze of motors, and ache to reach out and touch some of the shiniest and well preserved classic cars in the world.
 We have a grand afternoon tea on a Great British lawn.
 We wave a posh wedding off while they wave Union Jacks back at us, and then make way for a party of newborn swans to join us at the jetty.
-I’m telling you even HM The Queen would approve of this.
+I’m telling you even HM The Queen would approve of our Lake District day out.

 A small budget big day out